click to go back

 how i study japanese

-alongside textbook learning, i also do a lot of listening practice with youtube channels aimed towards beginner japanese students such as comprehensible japanese and japanese with shun. the lack of a channel like comprehensible thai with thousands of hours of free listening material for language learners is a little disappointing, but i think the only other language with a similar project is spanish (by dreaming spanish, who was in turn inspired by the ALG method for learning thai) so maybe i'm just spoiled lol. at least there's wayyyyy more graded readers and grammar resources compared to thai, and since i have a stronger interest in being able to read japanese i guess i should feel lucky.
+alongside textbook learning, i also do a lot of listening practice with youtube channels aimed towards japanese students. the lack of a channel like comprehensible thai with thousands of hours of free listening material for language learners is a little disappointing, but i think the only other language with a similar project is spanish (by dreaming spanish, who was in turn inspired by the ALG method for learning thai) so maybe i'm just spoiled lol. at least there's wayyyyy more graded readers and grammar resources compared to thai, and since i have a stronger interest in being able to read japanese i guess i should feel lucky.

-i use the kodansha kanji learner's course alongside ringotan to study kanji. so far i've gone through over 500 kanji, although i certainly wouldn't say i "know" all of them yet. i think it takes awhile to fully internalize them after you get introduced to them. in addition to ringotan, i add a card for each kanji individually plus some cards for common words using that kanji to my anki deck. when i started studying thai i realized that i don't like following premade decks, but i feel like when you're a beginner making all your own cards for common words is a waste of time. so what i did when i started with japanese was download a bunch of the popular decks, like the core 2.3k and tango decks, put them under a main deck called "resources", and reformat all of them to be of the same note type. that way when i need a card for a word i want to learn, i can just search for cards that already have it as their target word and copy it to my japanese deck. because of this i haven't had much of a need to start sentence mining my own cards yet, as i'm still mostly going through N4 level vocabulary. beyond example words for kanji i'm learning, i also pick words to add to my deck based on words i notice a lot in my immersion and frequency lists.
+i use the kodansha kanji learner's course alongside ringotan to study kanji. so far i've gone through over 500 1000 kanji, although i certainly wouldn't say i "know" all of them yet. i think it takes awhile to fully internalize them after you get introduced to them. in addition to ringotan, i add a card for each kanji individually plus some cards for common words using that kanji to my anki deck. when i started studying thai i realized that i don't like following premade decks, but i feel like when you're a beginner making all your own cards for common words is a waste of time. so what i did when i started with japanese was download a bunch of the popular decks, like the core 2.3k and tango decks, put them under a main deck called "resources", and reformat all of them to be of the same note type. that way when i need a card for a word i want to learn, i can just search for cards that already have it as their target word and copy it to my japanese deck. because of this i haven't had much of a need to start sentence mining my own cards yet, as i'm still mostly going through N4 level vocabulary. july 2025 update: i think i've learned most N4 vocab (how do ppl even estimate how many words they know... anki says i have almost 5k cards in my japanese deck but that includes phrases and collocations so i sure as hell don't feel like i know 5k words) and do way more sentence mining now. beyond example words for kanji i'm learning, i also pick words to add to my deck based on words i notice a lot in my immersion and any word that's part of the top 10k most common words according to the JPDB frequency list. what no one elses you about sentence mining from media you actually like is that it makes reviewing anki cards way more fun since you get to see and hear your favorite characters from time to time haha

 if you want to see the resources i've used to study japanese, check out this page on my resources site. there are a ton of great getting started guides to learning japanese and resource masterposts out there (and i'll add links to my favorite ones eventually) made by people who have actually been successful learning japanese, so i'll mainly be focusing on adding the sites and resources i personally end up using. sort of like a record of my journey i think. honestly i think i just felt weird about having a page for thai learning resources and not one for japanese since i'm also studying it, so i made my own resource list even though i'm very much a beginner lol.